baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am a Ph.D. candidate in political science at Claremont Graduate University, specializing in American political thought and racial and ethnic politics.
-I am particularly interested in how American statesmen have addressed populism based on racial prejudice and how racial attitudes shape populism and polarization today.
-I study these topics both theoretically and empirically.
+I am interested in populism based on prejudice and how to prevent it.
+I study how populists use racial and other prejudices and how American statesmen, such as the American founders, Abraham Lincoln, Frederick Douglass, etc., have addressed it.